Drive Decision-Making with Quality Data

 Second, there are plenty of tools within Salesforce that can help enforce data quality, such as required fields, in-app guidance, help text, and validation rules.
 Talk to your system administrator to learn more about these tools and where it might make sense to implement them.

 Third, and most importantly, there are “people-based solutions” for maintaining data quality.
 Data quality is the responsibility of everyone who works in a Salesforce org.
 And data quality starts from the top!
 Leadership must cultivate a culture of clean data by emphasizing its importance across the organization.
-Nonprofit leaders should ensure that data hygiene schedules in place and that ownership of data maintenance is distributed across the organization.
+Nonprofit leaders should ensure that data hygiene schedules are in place and that ownership of data maintenance is distributed across the organization.
 If your Salesforce data is untrustworthy, then you won’t be able to gain accurate insights from your Salesforce org—and that’s the whole purpose of this endeavor, right?

 Data collection and maintenance isn’t easy, but it is possible—and the results of having reliable data make it all worth it.
 And lucky for you, this module is all about the Salesforce tools you can use to demonstrate the real return on your effort.
 In the next unit, we’ll look at how you can use NPSP’s reporting functionality to find, format, and customize reports to meet your organization’s unique needs.